bsaglimb/bsRegexTutorial/regexTutorial.md

 ### Anchors

+A caret `^` anchor is used to search the beginning of the selected text, because typically in a HTML document, HTML tags are written first in an HTML element.
+At the end, there is validation `$` if the ending matches the pattern of a closing or self-closing tag.

 - `^abc$` -^start / $end of the string
     * `^` Matches the beginning of the string, or the beginning of a line if the multiline flag (m) is enabled.
 This matches a position, not a character.